TheCase/blog/_posts/2021-03-08-synthesizer-patch-visualizer.markdown

 I wanted to be able to see the orignal settings of a patch.
 Any patch.

-So I built this:  [Synthesizer Patch Visualizer](https://spv.repulsor.net)
+So I built this tool:

+  Website: [Synthesizer Patch Visualizer] (https://spv.repulsor.net)
 ![deck](https://res.cloudinary.com/thecase/image/upload/q_auto:good/deck.png)

 ### What does it do?